 It’s a good idea to keep your receipt and warranty document somewhere safe whenever you buy a new smartphone.
-You’ll have to contact your retailer or manufacturer to find out what the process is, or refer to the warranty itself.
+You’ll have to contact your retailer or manufacturer to find out the process or refer to the warranty itself.
 You’ll probably be asked to return the device to a service center.

-It’s a good idea to keep your receipt and warranty document somewhere safe whenever you buy a new smartphone
+It’s a good idea to keep your receipt and warranty document somewhere safe whenever you buy a new smartphone.

 What are you liable for?

 It’s worth bearing in mind that you won’t necessarily get your phone back.
-Manufacturers can replace parts with new or “as new” parts and it’s very common to get a replacement handset returned to you.
+Manufacturers can replace parts with new or “as new” parts, and it’s very common to get a replacement handset returned to you.

 Consumer rights and the burden of proof

-That sounds good, but in practice the burden of proof renders it useless.
-In most EU states the burden of proof is on the manufacturer for the first six months.
-That means they have to prove that they aren’t responsible for a defect or they have to fix it, replace it, or refund you.
-After the first six months the burden is on you to prove that the defect was present when you bought the phone which can be difficult or even impossible.
+That sounds good, but in practice, the burden of proof renders it useless.
+In most EU states, the burden of proof is on the manufacturer for the first six months.
+That means they have to prove that they aren’t responsible for a defect, or they have to fix it, replace it, or refund you.
+After the first six months, the burden is on you to prove that the defect was present when you bought the phone, which can be difficult or even impossible.

-After the first six months the burden is on you to prove that the defect was present when you bought the phone which can be difficult or even impossible.
+After the first six months, the burden is on you to prove that the defect was present when you bought the phone which can be difficult or even impossible.

-If the manufacturer claims it is your fault and you feel it isn’t then you could try getting an independent engineer’s report, but that’s going to cost you money and there’s no guarantee they’ll be able to prove the fault was present when you bought the smartphone.
+If the manufacturer claims it is your fault, and you feel it isn’t, then you could try getting an independent engineer’s report, but that’s going to cost you money, and there’s no guarantee they’ll be able to prove the fault was present when you bought the smartphone.

 Some devices come with international warranties, but smartphones can differ significantly from region to region in terms of hardware, so it’s a very dangerous thing to presume.
-If you buy an import or pick up a smartphone while on holiday abroad then don’t expect the warranty to be honored in your own country.
-You may be expected to ship it back to the country where you bought it to make a claim and that can be prohibitively expensive.
+If you buy an import or pick up a smartphone while on holiday abroad, then don’t expect the warranty to be honored in your own country.
+You may be expected to ship it back to the country where you bought it to make a claim, and that can be prohibitively expensive.
 Your mileage may vary on this, but be aware of the risks.

 Always read the fine print